qiwang-katherine/qiwang-katherine.github.io/_pages/about.md

   - /about.html
 ---

 I am a Postdoctoral Associate at Boston University's Questrom School of Business.
 Prior to this, I received my PhD through a joint training program between the University of Victoria (Canada) and Xi'an Jiaotong University (China).
-My research lies in healthcare operations management, healthcare AI, AI and workforce, with a focus on how emerging technologies reshape operational performance, patient outcomes, and workforce.
+My research lies in healthcare operations management, healthcare AI, AI and workforce, with a focus on how emerging technologies reshape operational performance, patient outcomes, and healthcare workforce.

 ## Research Interests

 - Healthcare operations management
 - Healthcare AI
 - Healthcare IT
-- AI and the future of work
+- AI and workforce

 ## Contact